Will tap-on-phone bring an end to dedicated payment hardware?

 According to Visa, tap to phone’s “sophisticated software terminal inside the smartphone generates the same dynamic security as a traditional terminal does today for every transaction, giving every party peace of mind that their data is safe.”

 Acquirers and service providers no doubt will continue to sell classic POS payment devices for some years to come.
-But it seems clear that at some point in the future, acquirers and service provides will have to adapt to POS payment software that can run on any device with the appropriate embedded security.
+But it seems clear that at some point in the future, acquirers and service provides will have to adapt to POS payment software and platforms that can run on any device with the appropriate embedded security.
 That is going to fundamentally change business models of device vendors and service providers.